fulldecent/swift6-module-template/Recipe.md

                 4. Select "wk.png"
                 5. Ensure that Add to targets has `__PROJECT_NAME__` checked on
                 6. Click "Add"
+            3. Note: usually, resources should be built into an asset catalog deployed in the framework, especially images.
+This is so App Thinning can remove assets that aren’t appropriate for a specific device, resulting in a smaller app and happier users.
+Asset catalogs have superior compression options to those available to loose images.

     8. Change `__PROJECT_NAME__Label.h` membership to "Public"